Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 Please abide by the following guidelines when contributing code to Quacc:

-1. Ensure that the code remains flexible for the user whenever possible.

-2. All changes should have associated unit tests.
+1. All changes should have associated unit tests.

-3. All code should include type hints and have documentation for the inputs and outputs.
+2. All code should include type hints and have internally consistent documentation for the inputs and outputs.

-4. The input to most compute jobs should be an ASE `Atoms` object.
+3. The input to most compute jobs should be an ASE `Atoms` object.
 The output of most compute tasks should be a schema from one of the module/functions within {obj}`quacc.schemas`.

-5. Individual compute jobs should be written as functions, and workflows should be written as classes.
-Refer to {obj}`quacc.recipes.emt.core` and {obj}`quacc.recipes.emt.slabs` for examples.

-6. Only define multi-step workflows if they go beyond simply stitching together existing functions.
+4. Only define multi-step workflows if they go beyond simply stitching together existing functions.
+Otherwise, just define the individual functions.

+5. If you define a new multi-step workflow, you may do so using Covalent or Parsl.
+It is trivial to convert between the two, so simply use whichever you are most comfortable with.

+6. Ensure that the code remains flexible for the user whenever possible.

-7. When possible, you should use the "internal" geometry optimizers for a given code rather than the ASE optimizers.
+7. Where appropriate, you should use the "internal" geometry optimizers for a given code rather than the ASE optimizers.

 8. `gzip` large test files to save space.

+9. Update the `CHANGELOG.md` file.

 ## Changelog